-From easy bread pudding and crunchy croutons to delicate Italian soup, look at these fantastic results you can make with the old leftover bread with some pantry items.
+From easy bread pudding and crunchy croutons to delicate Italian soup, look at these fantastic results to make with old leftover bread and some pantry items.
 Let’s turn your stale bread into a delicious meal.

 - Eliminate Waste With These Stale Bread Recipes